2020 Hunger Report

 The Urgency of Now

-2020 is a pivotal year not only to make progress on better nutrition and more sustainable food systems, but to use opportunities to lay the foundations for future progress.
-The second Nutrition for Growth Summit will take place in Japan in December.
+2020 and 2021 represent a pivotal time not only to make progress on better nutrition and more sustainable food systems, but to use opportunities to lay the foundations for future progress.
+The second Nutrition for Growth Summit will take place in Japan in December 2021.
 The first Nutrition for Growth Summit, held in London in 2013, generated pledges of more than $23 billion to improve maternal/child nutrition between 2013 and 2020.
 The Tokyo event will bring governments; U.N. agencies; international and national nongovernmental organizations; and civil society groups, donors, and representatives of the private sector together to secure new financial commitments and give a big boost to achieving SDG2 of ending hunger and malnutrition.

 The Scaling Up Nutrition (SUN) Movement will release its strategic plan for 2021-2025.
 The SUN Movement, established in 2010, brings together 61 countries and four Indian states with a high burden of malnutrition to work together to expand proven nutrition interventions in order to seek to meet the WHA targets on maternal/child malnutrition.
 The strategic plan encompasses the last years before the 2025 deadline for these targets.
 It will shape policies, programs, and nutrition spending in SUN member countries.